Roots, Where it all began

-I have never taken any formal lessons and the majority of my musical knowledge has been self-taught using on-line resources and on occasion by asking friends and family who have more advanced musical skills.
+Also, having never taken any formal lessons, the majority of my musical knowledge has been self-taught using on-line resources and on occasion by asking friends and family who have more advanced musical skills.

 I've had the luxury of having several close musical influences through family and friends through most of my life.
 The first was my brother, Roland, who always had a guitar or was playing music.
 When it comes to professional artists, I listen and enjoy to all music, and some of my main-stream favourites include Guns N' Roses, Bon Jovi, John Mellencamp, Johnny Cash, Garth Brooks, Michael Jackson, The Beatles, The Doors, The Rolling Stones, and the list can go on for a while as I try to imagine my catalogue of music.
 My non main-stream list is probably just as long.

 Over the years I have written and recorded several original pieces.
-Many of them can be heard over on my music hobby site at ReverbNation.
 The titles include some pensive songs like:

 In 2016, I pulled together a set of original songs under an album title called Retina.
 On that album you can hear

 Restitution: A catchy tune with a rock-a-billy undertone.